gowriaddepalli/Newssite_DataAnalysis_and_Visualization/README.md

 1. Recommending similar articles using KMeans clustering.
 2. Social Media Analytics of how the article is being percieved near the Social Media Icons.
 3. Fake news detection/ Article source trust and reliability detection.
+4. Plotting on a world map if we can get the latitude and longitude of the location.

  > A chrome extension having these features can be made for giving the output.
 The config file can be used for making the fields in the User Interface be it a web app/desktop app.